-Mirova sustainability analysis approach is based on a qualitative analysis of the environmental, social and governance practices of each company and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
+Mirova's sustainability impact assessment is based on a qualitative analysis of the environmental, social and governance practices of each company and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
 Methodologies and data are subject to limitations including dependency on the quality of data provided by investee companies, the potential for the key issues identified for each sector not to be exhaustive and the difficulties associated with anticipating future controversies.